kaniini/libucontext/README.md

 ### tier 1 architectures

-These architectures are tested with CI and are supported by Alpine.
+These architectures are tested with CI using either Alpine or Adélie Linux.

 | Architecture | Works on musl | Hard-float | Syscall | Supports FREESTANDING | Common trampoline |
 |--------------|---------------|------------|---------|-----------------------|-------------------|